STURE: Spatial-Temporal Mutual Representation Learning for Robust Data Association in Online Multi-Object Tracking: Experiments

 In addition, several experiments are conducted to indicate the effect of various thresholds, such as the trajectory launch, trajectory termination, appearance similarity, tracking score and IoU.
 The tracking parameters are tested on various parametric settings.
 The MOTA varies drastically with the settings of $\tau_s$ and $\tau_a$.
 By this means, $ \tau _s $ and $ \tau _a $ are selected with grid search based on the trained association network.
 When $ \tau _s=0.2 $ and $ \tau _a=0.8 $, the maximized MOTA is gained.
 Therefore, the tracking parameters are selected as shown before.

-The tracking demonstration of MOT is shown in \Cref{fig:tracking_result}.
+The tracking {demonstrations are} shown in \Cref{fig:tracking_result}.
 In general, the single object tracker is easy to drift when the object moves fast in camera or is affected by others.
 In this work, a robust association approach is utilized to deal with the drifting.
 Besides, the single object tracker is able to solve the problems of occlusion well.